 - Mix in Ground Beef – Add the ground beef and minced onion.
 Then, use your hands to mix until all of the ingredients are evenly incorporated.

 - Shape the Loaf – Transfer the mixture to the prepared pan and shape into a narrow loaf.
 You want to shape the meatloaf to match the size and shape of a loaf pan…only a little more narrow as the meatloaf will spread as it bakes.

-- Make the Glaze – To make the Traditional Meatloaf Glaze, combine ketchup, sugar, Worcestershire sauce, and seasoning and whisk to combine.
+- Make the Glaze – To make the glaze, combine ketchup, sugar, Worcestershire sauce, and seasoning and whisk to combine.

 - Bake – Pour half of the glaze over the meatloaf and bake for 35 minutes.
 Then, remove the meatloaf from the oven and carefully pour the remaining sauce over the top.
 Return to the oven and bake an additional 15 minutes.

 - Rest – Allow the meatloaf to rest about 25 minutes before slicing into.
 Serve and enjoy!

 A meatloaf made with 2 pounds of ground beef will take about 1 hour to fully cook through.
 However, the meatloaf cook time may vary depending on how much beef you are using and the method you use to cook your meatloaf.
 For example, meatloaf baked on a baking sheet will take less time to cook than meatloaf housed in a loaf pan.